-The Food Safety Act 1990 and regulations make it an offence for anyone to sell or process food for sale which is harmful to health.
-They also place an obligation on businesses to ensure that their activities are carried out in a hygienic way.
+It is an offence for anyone to sell or process food for sale which is harmful to health.
+Businesses have to ensure that their activities are carried out in a hygienic way.

-A risk assessment asks you to think logically about what might go wrong with the food you sell and what you must do to ensure it is safe for your customers.
+If you have any sort of food business, you have to carry out a risk assessment.
+The assessment asks you to think about what might go wrong with the food you sell and what you must do to make sure it is safe for your customers.
 It is based on food safety practices that you should already be familiar with.

-The Food Standards Agency has developed a pack to assist such businesses to comply with the new law and contains information to help you:
+The Food Standards Agency website has information to help businesses comply with the law and:

 - show what you do to prepare food safely

 - train staff